 Below are a few ideas to get you started.

 Staying Fit Activity Booklet

 Before jumping into some ideas to use at your meetings, would you rather just skip all the planning?
-If so, use the Staying Fit Activity Booklet to fulfill the requirements for this Junior Badge.This booklet will have activities that are hands on to keep the girls engaged while learning about different ways to keep fit with exercise, learn more about healthy foods with interactive games, understand the truth behind what is healthy, and how to stay fit at home with their families.
+If so, use this Staying Fit Activity Booklet with activities that are hands on to keep the girls engaged while learning about different ways to keep fit with exercise, learn more about healthy foods with interactive games, understand the truth behind what is healthy, and how to stay fit at home with their families.
 With step by step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Four Corner Exercising

 Put the exercise type on the wall one in each corner of room, put different workouts on other side of paper for second round.
 Girls must choose a sign to stand next to.
 Then draw out one of the exercises, if they are standing in that corner they do not do the exercise,

 everyone else must do the exercise they are next to, perform the exercise the number of times they are old (Example if they are 10 they do 10 reps) Once done girls choose a new corner to stand at and again choose a exercise.
 Do three rounds of this exercise and then flip paper over and do 4 different exercises.
 Then end the game by doing the elimination version, last person standing, if you call exercise they are standing by they are out have them do move before sitting down.
 Continue till only 1 left standing.